civican/legisinfo/42-1/bills/S-224/bill_text.md

   **(2)** Where no date for progress payments is provided for in the construction contract,  the subcontractor must submit to the contractor or other subcontractor, on the 25th day of the month, a monthly payment application that sets out a claim for the construction work performed by the subcontractor as of that day.

-  **(3)** The contractor must pay the subcontractor or the subcontractor must pay any of its subcontractors on or before the 30th day following the later of
+  **(3)** The contractor must pay the subcontractor or the subcontractor must pay any of its subcontractors on or before the 23rd day following the approval or certification of the subcontractor's payment application.

-    the last day of the payment period; or

-    the receipt of the payment application.

 ### Section 10

-  **(1)** A contractor and subcontractor must make final payment in respect of construction work on the date provided for in and in accordance with the construction contract.
+  **(1)** Where the construction contract provides for a date for final payment, a contractor or subcontractor must make final payment in respect of construction work no later than the date provided in the construction contract or the 30th day after the approval or certification of the payment application, whichever is earlier.

   **(2)** Where no date for final payment is provided for in the construction contract, the contractor or subcontractor must make final payment on or before the later of